CoquiCoders/beta-book/more_user_testing_and_validation_phase/frontend.md

 ![Image Title](http://cl.ly/X8Hl/shot-20140820-1515-r7ep48-0.jpeg)

-During our trip in August we decided that we should include a business owner in the landing we had a connection with or that we could even meet before.
-We decided to partner with Brands of Puerto Rico, an ecommerce website that promotes local brands, and they suggested to include De Hojas, two ladies working with home-made soaps.
+During the trip in August we decided that we wanted to include a business owner in the landing we had built a connection with or that we could even meet before.
+We decided to partner with Brands of Puerto Rico, an ecommerce website that promotes local brands, and they suggested to include De Hojas, two partners working with home-made soaps.

-This is our current landing page:
+This is our current landing page and we love it.

 ![Image Title](http://cl.ly/XBhe/Screen%20Shot%202014-08-22%20at%208.36.58%20AM.png)